Funny moments can happen during caregiving

-Laughing helps cope with difficult emotions
+Laughter helps people cope with difficult emotions

 It turns out that humor is a very effective way of coping with the difficult emotions that come with caregiving and aging.

-In research studies, over 75% of recurrent cancer patients and those facing terminal illness said that maintaining a sense of humor was very important.
+In a research study, over 75% of recurrent cancer patients and those facing terminal illness said that maintaining a sense of humor was very important.
 It was right up there with being pain-free.
-That’s a pretty big endorsement.

-It’s not mean or disrespectful
+Humor isn’t mean or disrespectful

 We found some funny stories from caregivers that show what we mean about finding the humor in caregiving.

-Here are two we really liked:
+Here are three stories we really enjoyed:

 Something cute.
 I came home yesterday from work and Mom came out to the kitchen to greet me.
 I said, “Mom, you have on my sweat pants!”
 We each have a pair of soft, comfy pea green sweats.
 Hers are a size 14 and mine are a few sizes bigger!
 She says, “I thought I had lost a lot of weight!”
 Then she pulls up her shirt to show me she had them pinned to her bra to keep them up!
 We had a good laugh!